TheImagingSource/tiscamera/doc/pages/tcam-ctrl.rst

 .. option:: --version

-   Print version information about the used tiscamera and aravis versions.

-   Print information about the library versions of tiscamera and aravis.
+      Print information about the library versions of tiscamera and aravis and the configured tiscamera modules.

 .. option:: -t,--type {aravis,v4l2,libusb,unknown}